 Tomato vines should be green but not lush.
 Lush tomato plants are more likely to suffer rot since actively growing leaves take calcium from the vine before the fruits get it.
 I can attest to this being true.

-Another note, sometimes, soils that are too acid prevent plants from using magnesium efficiently.
+On another note, sometimes, soils that are too acid prevent plants from using magnesium efficiently.
 The easiest and long-term remedy for that is to add organic matter.
 Garden limestone is another.
+Soil PH is essential to plants being able to benefit from nutrients in the soil.

 Nope.
 It is true that magnesium is a physical part of the chlorophyll molecule.
-But since most soils are not deficient in magnesium then to treat chlorosis with additional magnesium (Espsom salts) is useless.
+But since most soils are not deficient in magnesium then treating chlorosis with additional magnesium (Espsom salts) is useless.

 Epsom Salt improves seed germination